Keynotes, Workshops, & Poetry Performances

-The following workshops are just a sample of his work:
+The following workshops are just a sample of his work as he can create new content and workshops based on a client’s needs:

 Asians are collectivist by nature and consequently the shame of disgracing their families and ancestors lead many to “suffer in silence” with addictions, suicidal thoughts, and other mental health issues.
 Through this powerful workshop, Sam traces the roots of Asians afflicted by "Asian shame" to the cultural values of honor and "face".